svn2github/wordpress-vip-plugins/release-candidates/livepress/readme.txt

 2. New update sent -- it appears for all readers of this post at the same time.

 == Changelog ==

+= 1.3.2 =

+* replaced &$this with $this in hook calls
+* added the_title filter to the metatag og:title
+* added the_excerpt filter to the metatag og:description

 = 1.3.1 =